tato469/Android/set of animations/README.md

 Set of Animations
 ===========================

-I put here some usefull animations between activities.
+I put here some useful animations between activities.
 For use it you can copy at your res folder and in the activity class use overridePendingTransition(int id, int id);